What is homophobic bullying?

 Homophobic bullying is often present in an environment that fails to challenge and respond to homophobia.

-Anti-gay slurs are used as put-downs, regardless of the target's sexual orientation.
-Anti-gay epithets and homophobic comment and conduct are prohibited by the Code’s protection against discrimination because of sexual orientation, no matter what the target's sexual orientation is, or is perceived to be.
+Homophobic slurs are used as put-downs, regardless of the target's sexual orientation.
+Anti-LGBTQ+ epithets and homophobic comments and conduct are prohibited by the Code’s protection against discrimination because of sexual orientation, no matter what the target's sexual orientation is, or is perceived to be.
 Also, depending of the circumstances, such behaviour may also be seen as a form of sexual harassment (gender-based harassment) for the purposes of filing a human rights claim under the Code.

-The impact of discrimination and harassment on lesbian, gay, bisexual and transgender youth
+The impact of discrimination and harassment on LGBTQ+ youth

 - 43% of trans-identified people attempt suicide

-- 26% of LGBT youth are told to leave home
+- 26% of LGBTQ+ youth are told to leave home

 - LGBT youth are more likely to become homeless